agriggs/chromadb-vector-database/README.md

-# Embeddings and Vector Databases With ChromaDB
+# Embeddings and Vector Database with LLM Inference

-Supporting code for the Real Python tutorial [Embeddings and Vector Databases With ChromaDB](https://realpython.com/chromadb-vector-database/).
+Code from this overivew [Embeddings and Vector Databases With ChromaDB](https://realpython.com/chromadb-vector-database/).

+Updated to use multiple Large Language Models (LLMs) and removed the sample code that is not relevant.

 ## API Keys
 Get OpenAI and Google Gemini API keys and set environment variables